Tinamous/PawnShy/README.md

 ### Game 3: Send in the pwnage (Android Only)

-Like game 2, the aim of this game is to find your favourite website without pwnage.
+Like game 2, the aim of this game is to find your favorite website without pwnage.

 Ensure NFC Android Beam is enabled on your phone.

-Browse to a website you trust (or dont!) and have an accout with.
+Browse to a website you trust (or don't!) and have an account with.

 Place your phone on the Game Of Pwned.

 When promoted by your phone click to send the website.

 As with game 2.
-The pwnd accounts are displaed.
+The pwnd accounts are displayed.

 ## Construction